SoftwareAteliers/asp-net-core-vue-starter/README.md

 ## Getting started

+There are two ways how to set up the project: one for people who want to create their own template and choose custom integrations and the other for developers who want to start with no configuration.

+## 1. Scaffold Vue.js app with custom configuration

 * Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`

+* **Remove all the contents** of the folder /ClientApp
+* Create a new Vue project by using Vue CLI: `vue create client-app` OR by using CLI graphical interface running `vue ui`

+> Unfortunately Vue CLI does not allow us to set a project name by C# standards using Upper Camel Case (Pascal Case) naming convention, so let's initiate app inside of client-app folder and then move the content to ClientApp.

+* **Move all the contents from the new folder /client-app to /ClientApp.**

+Now application is ready to run.

+## 2. Clone the starter with default configuration

+* Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`

 * Restore client-side dependencies by running `npm install` in /ClientApp folder

+## Run the application

 You have two choices when it comes to how you prefer to run the app.
 You can either use the command line or the build-in run command.